iamkirankumaryadav/Library/Data Science/Cross Validation.md

 print(grid_search.best_score_)
 ```

-**How to create the Grid?**
+### **How to create the Grid?**
-1. Define the Hyperparameter Grid: Create a dictionary with hyperparameter names as keys and potential values as lists.
+1. **Define the Hyperparameter Grid:** Create a dictionary with hyperparameter names as keys and potential values as lists.
-2. Create a Cross-Validation Object: Choose a cross-validation strategy (Holdout, K-Fold, Stratified K-Fold, or LOOCV).
+2. **Create a Cross-Validation Object:** Choose a cross-validation strategy (Holdout, K-Fold, Stratified K-Fold, or LOOCV).
-3. Instantiate the Model: Create an instance of your machine learning model.
+3. **Instantiate the Model:** Create an instance of your ML model.
-4. Create the Grid Search Object: Combine the model, hyperparameter grid, and cross-validation strategy into a GridSearchCV object.
+4. **Create the Grid Search Object:** Combine the model, hyperparameter grid, and cross-validation strategy into a GridSearchCV object.
-5. Fit the Grid Search Object: Train the model on the full dataset using the chosen hyperparameters and cross-validation strategy.
+5. **Fit the Grid Search Object:** Train the model on the full dataset using the chosen hyperparameters and cross-validation strategy.

-### **Random Grid Search:**
+## **Random Grid Search:**

 - Random Grid Search CV randomly selects hyperparameter combinations, instead of testing all possible ones.
 - It’s more efficient for large datasets, as it’s faster, uses fewer resources, and is less likely to overfit.